 Gender Equity in Pay Task Force

-Mayor Mike McGinn has convened a Gender Equity in Pay Task Force to address inequities in salaries and wages based on gender in Seattle City government.
+In 2013, then-Mayor Mike McGinn convened a Gender Equity in Pay Task Force to address inequities in salaries and wages based on gender in Seattle City government.
 The Task Force is led by Patricia Hayden, YWCA Director of Specialized and Integrated Services and Patricia Lally, Director of the Office for Civil Rights.

 The goal of the Gender Equity in Pay Task Force is to address inequities in salaries and wages based on gender in Seattle City government.
 The Task Force is led by Patricia Hayden, YWCA Director of Specialized and Integrated Services and Patricia Lally, Director of the Office for Civil Rights.